jansouza/devops-tools/README.md

 # Devops Tools

 Welcome to our Docker repository designed to streamline DevOps workflows.
-This Docker image contains essential tools for managing development and operations environments efficiently.
+This Docker image contains essential tools for devops.

 ## Key Features: